 - Five awesome 3D Touch tips that you may not know

 Why not share your own 3D Touch tips and tricks in the comments?
-And while we’re at it, don’t forget you can send your tutorial submissions at tips@iDownloadBlog.com.
+And while we’re at it, don’t forget you can send your tutorial submissions at tips@iDownloadBlog.com or visit us on Twitter.